Isdera Commendatore GT

 The Isdera Commendatore GT is a 2+2-seater sports car produced by the German car manufacturer Isdera AG.
 Stefan Peters, the CEO of Isdera AG and Gregor Gardavski were responsible for the design.
 The program was led by Stefan Peters.
 The Commendatore GT was the first time introduced at Auto China in 2018.
 It is equipped with two 300 kW electric motors, for a total of 600 kW, as well as 1060 Nm of torque and a top speed of 302 km/h.
-Only two cars have been built.
-It also has gull-wing doors.Only two of the GT were produced to showcase Isdera AG's service range.
+It also has gull-wing doors.
+Only two cars were produced to showcase Isdera AG's service range.